tinakw/dog-volunteer/README.md

 Key takeaways: Organize your workstation and remove unnecessary files.
 Work side-by-side with JS and CSS files.

-While communication is global, a private chat feature could be added in the future.
+While user communication is global now, a private chat feature may be added in the future.

 Enjoy!
 Happy Coding!